IBM/vscode-ibmi-projectexplorer/docs/pages/projectExplorer/create-a-new-project.md

-# Creating a New Project
+# Create a New Project
 - add folder to workspace
 - create iproj.json
 - link to migrate source